TheHRC/Influencers-Scraper/README.md

 python influencer.py
 ```

+> It will ask for the [Hyperauditor](https://hypeauditor.com) username and password
+> and [Instagram](https://instagram.com) username and password
-This get and create an excel report of first 5 influencers.
+> This gets and creates an excel report of first 5 influencers.
-You can change THE NUMBER in "line 197" as you want
+> You can change THE NUMBER in "line 197" as you want